This post was sponsored by Butcher Box. All opinions expressed here are my own as I only promote brands that I truly love.

 How to check steak for doneness

-Insert an instant read thermometer into the thickest part of the steak to determine doneness — 125 degrees for medium rare, 135 degrees is medium, and 145 degrees is medium well.
-I don’t recommend cooking above 145 degrees as the steak will become dry when it’s cooked well done.
+Insert an instant read thermometer into the thickest part of the steak to determine doneness — 125 degrees for rare, 135 degrees for medium-rare, 145 degrees for medium and 160 for well done.

 Serving suggestions